xdaichain/stake-token/distribution_script/README.md

 ## Run
 Before running you need to make sure that you:
-- initialized the distribution
+1. initialized the distribution
-- set the bridge contract address
+2. set the bridge contract address
-- approved tokens from REWARD_FOR_STAKING pool address to distribution address
+3. approved tokens from REWARD_FOR_STAKING pool address to distribution address

+Then run:
 ```
 WALLET_PATH=**** WALLET_PASSWORD=**** NETWORK=**** INFURA_ID=**** npm run distribution-script
 ```
-WALLET_PATH - custom path for keystore file WALLET_PASSWORD - password to your wallet stored in keystore file NETWORK - name of the network (mainnet, kovan).
-If no one is specified the local network will be used INFURA_ID - Infura project id
+WALLET_PATH - custom path for keystore file \
+WALLET_PASSWORD - password to your wallet stored in keystore file \
+NETWORK - name of the network (mainnet, kovan).
+If no one is specified the local network will be used \
+INFURA_ID - Infura project id

 ### What happens when you run the script